 Before we start troubleshooting this issue, it would be a good idea to run the System File Checker.
 To do so, you have to type sfc /scannow in an elevated CMD and hit Enter.
 Wait for a while and when the job is completed, restart your Windows computer.
 Once you have done this, we can move forward to try to troubleshoot the Windows Time synchronization problem.

 To change your Time settings, you would click on the Time, on the right side of the taskbar and select date and time settings.
 The synchronization settings are under the Internet Time tab.

-The first thing to do is to find out if your Windows Time services is set on Automatic and Started, else you may see the error message: The Windows time service is not running.
+If your Windows Clock Time is wrong, the first thing to do is to find out if your Windows Time service is set on Automatic and Started; you may see the error message: The Windows Time service is not running.